Sumana-Das/work-item-viewer/README.md

 To run this application we have to run the backend API application first and then the frontend application to see the work item details successfully.

 ### Overview
-Users can open the application in local and provide the **project name and work item ID which are mandatory fields**.
+Users can open the application in local and provide the **project name and work item ID which are mandatory fields** and user can able to **filter thye work items based on work state and work item type** which are **optional fields**.
 If the project name or the item id is not present in the organization then it will give an error message. **Project name is case insensitive field and work item ID is an integer field**.

-By clicking on submit button the application **will show the work item details like title, description, status and assigned to fields** along with another datatable having all the child data associated with that work item.
-Here **users will be able to see only the related work item ids**.
+By clicking on submit button the application **will show the work item details like title, description, status and assigned to fields** along with another datatable having all the child item details associated with that work item.

 ## Azure DevOps API and WIQL and work items hierarchy